jgnagy/waylon-core/README.md

 ## Development

-Waylon's development pipeline makes heavy use of [RSpec](https://rspec.info/) for testing (and [SimpleCov](https://github.com/simplecov-ruby/simplecov) for reporting on coverage), [Rubocop](https://rubocop.org/) for linting/format checking, [YARD](https://yardoc.org/) for documentation, and [Travis CI](https://www.travis-ci.com/) for CI.
+Waylon's development pipeline makes heavy use of [RSpec](https://rspec.info/) for testing (and [SimpleCov](https://github.com/simplecov-ruby/simplecov) for reporting on coverage), [Rubocop](https://rubocop.org/) for linting/format checking, [YARD](https://yardoc.org/) for documentation, and [RoxanneCI](https://github.com/apps/roxanneci) for CI.
 Most of this is built-in and will work out-of-the-box for GitHub PRs.

 To get started locally, after checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake` to run the tests and linting.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.